 For those who would like to make a donation in memory of Rupert the family suggests “Hunt of a Lifetime” through Tami’s Pine Valley Funeral Home and Cremation Services PO Box 543 Halfway, OR.
 97834.
 Online condolences can be shared at www.tamispinevalleyfuneralhome.com

-To send flowers to Rupert's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rupert Dykstra, please visit our floral store.